mixmaxhq/promise-callbacks/README.md

 This package helps you work with a codebase that uses promises instead of callbacks in most-but-not-all places. _It differs from most other callback-to-promise libraries out there_ by preferring a deferred variant of a `Promise` with a Node callback-compliant `defer` method.
-As such, its difference is most significantly that it focuses on interoperating with callbacks _at the call site_.
+As such, it is most different in that it focuses on interoperating with callbacks _at the call site_.

 It also uses native promises not Bluebird etc.